 |

-The Ionic Order of Columns
+The Corinthian Order of Columns

 is one of the three main Classical Greek orders of columns: Doric,

 Ionic and Corinthian.
-Ionic always uses an
+Corinthian always uses an Attic Base.
+The Corinthian

 Imperial Productions®

-offers Ionic columns with Tapered or
+offers Corinthian columns with Tapered or

 Non-Tapered

 stylus or shafts.
 The shafts can be Fluted or Smooth.
-Tapered shafts may have the correct taper or
+Tapered shafts may have the correct taper or entasis (ie Taper 2/3rds down the stylus from the top.
+The last third is

 straight ending at the